Jeznar/GitRepo/Spells/1st_Level/README.md

 This spell is interesting as built in the [Advanced Spell Effects Module](https://github.com/Vauryx/AdvancedSpellEffects/wiki/Currently-Available-Spells#fog-cloud).
 I have kept it as provided.

-It uses a fof graphic and places walls to clock vision.
+It uses a fog graphic and places walls to clock vision.

 ![fog-cloud](https://user-images.githubusercontent.com/32877348/137189518-fbc8a6c7-a766-49cf-83cd-702562b3a8bd.gif)

-As this spell is not normally attachable to an object it is a bit simpilier than its close cousin, [Darkness](../2nd_Level/#darkness)).
+As this spell is not normally attachable to an object it is a bit simpilier than its close cousin, [Darkness] (../2nd_Level/#darkness)).

 I have kept my originial implementation in the repository in a subdirectory of this spell.